 Following receipt of the nomination form, nominees will be contacted to confirm their willingness to progress to the next stage.
 At this point, the following supporting statements will be requested:

-nominees will be expected to prepare a statement of up to but no more than 300 words describing the rationale behind their teaching: what they do, why they do it that way, and how it benefits student learning.
+nominees will be expected to prepare a statement describing the rationale behind their teaching: what they do, why they do it that way, and how it benefits student learning.

-supporting statements for nominations will be requested from the nominee’s Director of Studies and the relevant SSLC representatives.
+supporting statements for nominations will be requested from the nominee’s Director of Studies and relevant students.
 These should provide evidence of the nominee's excellence in teaching.